hash2004/video-generation-ViT-PredRNN-ConvLSTM/README.md

 ## Abstract

 Video generation is a complex task that involves modeling both spatial and temporal dependencies within video data.
-This report presents a comparative analysis of three prominent models used for video generation: Convolutional Long Short-Term Memory (ConvLSTM), PredRNN, and MaxViT.
+This README.md file presents a comparative analysis of three prominent models used for video generation: Convolutional Long Short-Term Memory (ConvLSTM), PredRNN, and MaxViT.
 The performance of each model is evaluated based on Mean Squared Error (MSE) and Structural Similarity Index Measure (SSIM) on a standardized test dataset.
 While ConvLSTM and PredRNN demonstrate superior performance with lower MSE and higher SSIM scores, MaxViT, despite its advanced transformer architecture, underperforms due to its data-hungry nature and lack of inductive bias.
-This analysis delves into the architectural nuances of each model, their training dynamics, and the implications of their performance metrics.
+This analysis digs into the architectural nuances of each model, their training dynamics, and the implications of their performance metrics.

 ---